basics09/unfc-normalize/readme.txt

 the [PHP Internationalization extension `Intl`](http://php.net/manual/en/intro.intl.php), which includes the PHP class `Normalizer`.

-However the plugin works without the PHP Internationalization extension being installed, as it uses (a modified version of) the [Symfony `Normalizer` polyfill](https://github.com/symfony/polyfill/tree/master/src/Intl/Normalizer).
+However the plugin works without the PHP `Intl` extension being installed, as it uses (a modified version of) the [Symfony `Normalizer` polyfill](https://github.com/symfony/polyfill/tree/master/src/Intl/Normalizer).

-Also text pasted into inputs is normalized immediately using the javascript [`normalize()` method](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).
+Also text pasted into (most) inputs is normalized immediately using the JavaScript [`normalize()` method](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).
 For browsers without normalization support, the [unorm polyfill](https://github.com/walling/unorm) is used.

 = Background =